LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 ## The UTxO Accounting Model

-Cardano, like Bitcoin, uses the UTxO accounting model to signify the flow of values from transactions.
-UTxO stands for **U** nspent **T** ransaction **O** utput.
+Cardano, like Bitcoin and Ergo, uses the UTxO accounting model to signify the flow of values from transactions.
+UTxO stands for **U** nspent **Tx** ransaction **O** utput.
+A transaction at its core is a set of inputs and outputs, where inputs are consumed/spent to produce new outputs.

-As opposed to an accounts-based blockchain (e.g. Ethereum) which holds one single value representing the active balance of an address, addresses in Cardano can be the destination of multiple transaction outputs, and it is up to the wallet to calculate the active balance by summing the current set of UTxOs.
-This parallels with cash-based accounting where notes used in transactions (i.e. pay and get change) and the holder's active balance is the sum of all the notes in their wallet.
+As opposed to an accounts-based blockchain (e.g. Ethereum) which holds one single value representing the active balance of an address, addresses in Cardano can hold multiple transaction outputs, and it is up to the wallet to calculate the active balance by summing the current set of UTxOs.
+This parallels with cash-based accounting where notes are used in transactions (i.e. pay and get change) and the holder's active balance is the sum of all the notes in their wallet.

 Although it may seem like unnecessary complexity, this model provides a more elegant, performant and deterministic model to reason with the current state of the blockchain and prevent double-spending.
-We will focus on the simpler Shelley UTxO model and expand on EUTxO (Extended UTxO) and its main benefits in another article.
+We will focus on the simpler Shelley UTxO model and _expand_ on EUTxO (Extended UTxO) and its main benefits in [another article](https://learn.lovelace.academy/fundamentals/eutxo/).

 ![](/img/utxo-visual.png)